UiL-OTS-labs/jspsych-uil-template-docs/README.md

 There are quite some variations for the Lexical Decision Experiments, read the template's specific documentation te make an informed decision.

 # 2. How and where to edit templates
-Editing templates is largely self-explanatory: stimuli are edited in stimuli.js, global settings in globals.js, and instructions in instructions.js.
+Editing templates is largely self-explanatory: stimuli are edited in `stimuli.js`, global settings in `globals.js`, and instructions in `instructions.js`.
 Some hints can be found in the comments in the files themselves (comments are preceded with two forward slashes //).
 When changing things, make sure to frequently run the experiment again to make sure it still works (and that you haven't messed up the syntax by accidentally deleting brackets, quotes and such).

-Regardless, we will discuss some more details.
+_Some_ more details about this.

 ## 2.1 Imports in the head section 'index.html'
-###(Import the jsPsych library, some typically used jsPsych plugins, the jsPsych style sheet and also 'our' custom template libraries & files)
+### (Import the jsPsych library, some typically used jsPsych plugins, the jsPsych style sheet and also 'our' custom template libraries & files)

 Javascript libraries --among other things-- are imported in the index.html's so-called _head section_ (somewhere in between the ```<head>``` & ```</head>``` tags, you will find import lines that may look like this: